3C0D/obsidian-explorer-shortcuts/README.md

 ### Additional Features

 - **obsidian-typings**: This template automatically includes obsidian-typings, providing access to additional types not present in the official API.

+[^1]: The root folder is the root of the Obsidian vault.